nutonomy/nuscenes-devkit/docs/instructions_nuimages.md

  - `vehicle.*`
    - In nighttime images, annotate the vehicles only when a pair of lights is clearly visible (break or head or hazard lights), and it is clearly on the road surface.
    - If the pivoting joint of a bus cannot be seen, annotate it as `vehicle.bus.rigid`.
+   - If there is a rider (and any passengers or objects) in the vehicle (or on the vehicle, in the case of motorcycles, bicycles, and personal mobility vehicles), the rider (and, if applicable, the passengers as well as objects) should be included in the box for the vehicle.
+   - If there is a pedestrian standing next to the vehicle, do not include the pedestrian in the annotation.
    - For `vehicle.motorcycle`:
-     - If there is a rider, include the rider in the box.
-     - If there is a passenger, include the passenger in the box.
-     - If there is a pedestrian standing next to the motorcycle, do not include the pedestrian in the annotation.
      - If there is a sidecar attached to the motorcycle, include the sidecar in the box.
-   - For `vehicle.bicycle`:
-     - If there is a rider, include the rider in the box.
-     - If there is a passenger, include the passenger in the box.
-     - If there is a pedestrian standing next to the bicycle, do not include in the annotation.
    - For `vehicle.bicycle`:
      - Bicycles which are not part of a bicycle rack should be annotated as bicycles separately, rather than collectively as `static_object.bicycle_rack`.
    - For `vehicle.trailer`: